- London became a National Park City in July 2019.

 Go on a London adventure

 Put on your exploring shoes to uncover adventures across the capital's outdoor spaces.
-Crack clues on Foxtrail's urban adventure trail, abseil down the ArcelorMittal Orbit sculpture, whizz through Archbishop's Park with Zip Now London and see stunning views as you climb Up at The O2.
+Venture high above the city during The Dare Skywalk, slide down the ArcelorMittal Orbit sculpture, take on the Treetop Challenge at Go Ape Battersea Park and see stunning views as you climb Up at The O2.

 Encounter wildlife in London

 Discover incredible wildlife in unexpected places around the capital.
-See deer in Richmond Park, stroll around Walthamstow Wetlands, find orchids in the Natural History Museum's Wildlife Garden and watch lions roar at London Zoo.
+See deer in Richmond Park, stroll around Walthamstow Wetlands, find sculptures in the Natural History Museum's Evolution Garden and watch lions roar at London Zoo.

 Spend a day by the water

 From the river Thames to bathing ponds, London is full of scenic spots by the water.
-Have a drink at a riverside pub, make a splash in an outdoor pool and explore London's waterways, including the pretty canals running through Little Venice.
+Make a splash in an outdoor swimming spot, admire the views and explore London's waterways by boat, including the pretty canals running through Little Venice.
+End the day with a drink at a riverside pub

 Discover urban oases and hidden gems

-There are plenty of other great things to do in London: choose from 101 outdoor activities to do in the city or visit some of the best parks and gardens in the capital.
+There are plenty of other great things to do in London: choose from 101 outdoor activities to do in the city or visit the best gardens in the capital.